Regular sets in Cayley graphs: Abstract

 \section{Abstract}

 In a graph $\Gamma$ with vertex set $V$, a subset $C$ of $V$ is called an $(a,b)$-regular set if every vertex in $C$ has exactly $a$ neighbors in $C$ and every vertex in $V\setminus C$ has exactly $b$ neighbors in $C$, where $a$ and $b$ are nonnegative integers.
 In the literature $(0,1)$-regular sets are known as perfect codes and $(1,1)$-regular sets are known as total perfect codes.
-In this paper we prove that, for any finite group $G$, if a non-trivial normal subgroup $H$ of $G$ is a perfect code in some Cayley graph of $G$, then it is also an $(a,b)$-regular set in some Cayley graph of $G$ for any pair of integers $a$ and $b$ with $0\leqslant a\leqslant|H|-1$ and $0\leqslant b\leqslant |H|$ such that $\gcd(2,|H|-1)$ divides $a$.
+In this paper we prove that, for any finite group $G$, if a non-trivial normal subgroup $H$ of $G$ is a perfect code in some Cayley graph of $G$, then for any pair of integers $a$ and $b$ with $0\leqslant a\leqslant|H|-1$ and $0\leqslant b\leqslant |H|$ such that $\gcd(2,|H|-1)$ divides $a$, $H$ is also an $(a,b)$-regular set in some Cayley graph of $G$ depending on $(a, b)$.
 A similar result involving total perfect codes is also proved in the paper.

 \textit{Key words:} Cayley graph; regular set; perfect code; equitable partition

 \textit{Mathematics Subject Classification 2010:} 05C25, 05E18, 94B25